magento/merchdocs/src/sales-channels/google-ads/google-reporting.md

 ![]({% link images/images/sales-channels/google/ad-campaigns.png %}){: .zoom}
 *Ad Campaigns Dashboard*

-## Magento Business Intelligence Reporting
+## MBI

 Expand your reporting options with Magento Business Intelligence (MBI).
 We provide links to create a new account, or request to activate Google Shopping ads Channel reports on an existing account.
 To get started with MBI, select one of the linked options.
-MBI Essentials provides a Google Shopping Performance Dashboard to review the aggregated results of your Smart Shopping campaigns.
-MBI Pro provides the features of Essentials and additional options to add data sets to further enhance reporting.
+MBI provides a Google Shopping Performance Dashboard to review the aggregated results of your Smart Shopping campaigns.
+Additionally, you can add data sets to further enhance reporting.

 * Account performance
 * Campaign performance